GeotrekCE/Geotrek-admin/docs/index.rst

 Main sections
 ...............

 .. grid:: 2
+    :gutter: 2

-    .. card:: Explore what Geotrek can do
+    .. grid-item-card:: Explore what Geotrek can do
         :link: qu-est-ce-que-geotrek
         :link-type: ref
         :link-alt: what is Geotrek